Learn to buy and sell antiques and collectibles

 To figure a seller's DSR numbers the answers to each question are assigned a value and totaled up.
 The total is divided by the number or different buyers who answered the questions.

-If a buyer answers the questions two or more times because he made multiple purchases, only one set of answers is used in your average.
+If a buyer answers the questions two or more times because he made multiple purchases, only one set of answers per week is used in your average.
 I think only the best answers are used, but couldn't find confirmation of this on eBay.

 Each answer is worth between 1 and 5 points.
 The lower the answer, the lower the number of points.
 For example an answer of "Very unreasonable" is worth 1 point, and an answer of "Very reasonable" is worth 5 points.